-As announced 27 July 2017, Yancoal Australia has entered into a binding agreement to establish a 51:49 unincorporated joint venture with Glencore Coal Pty Ltd (“Glencore”) in relation to Hunter Valley Operations (“HVO JV").
+As announced 27 July 2017, Yancoal Australia has entered into a binding agreement with Glencore Coal Pty Ltd (“Glencore”), establishing a 51:49 unincorporated joint venture in relation to Hunter Valley Operations (“HVO JV").

-The HVO JV will be jointly controlled through a Joint Venture Management Committee.
+The HVO JV is jointly controlled through a Joint Venture Management Committee.

 CURRENT MODIFICATION PROPOSALS